Cumulative Layout Shift

 How does Cumulative Layout Shift affect Lighthouse scores?β

-The Cumulative Layout Shift score currently accounts for 5% over the overall Lighthouse Performance score.
+As of Version 12, Cumulative Layout Shift determines 25% percent of the overall Lighthouse Performance score.

 Web fontsβ